zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

 It’s very easy.
 Check the appropriate ``Operation Completed`` notification you received as soon as the restore operation finished.
-It can be viewed in the ``Notifications`` section of the Administration Zimlet, and it’s also emailed to the address you specified in the ``Core`` section of the Administration Zimlet as the ``Notification E-Mail recipient address``.
+It can be viewed in the ``Notifications`` section of the Administration Console, and it’s also emailed to the address you specified in the ``Core`` section of the Administration Console as the ``Notification E-Mail recipient address``.

 The ``skipped items`` section contains a per-account list of unrestored